icopy-site/awesome-cn/docs/awesome/awesome-java.md

 _Libraries that log the behavior of an application._

 - [Apache Log4j 2](https://logging.apache.org/log4j/) - Complete rewrite with a powerful plugin and configuration architecture.
+- [Echopraxia](https://github.com/tersesystems/echopraxia) - API designed around structured logging, rich context, and conditional logging.
+There are Logback and Log4J2 implementations, but Echopraxia's API is completely dependency-free, meaning it can be implemented with any logging API.
 - [Graylog](https://www.graylog.org) - Open-source aggregator suited for extended role and permission management.
 (GPL-3.0-only)
 - [Kibana](https://www.elastic.co/kibana) - Analyzes and visualizes log files.
 Some features require payment.
 - [Logback](http://logback.qos.ch) - Robust logging library with interesting configuration options via Groovy.